rajpra808/STET-Exam-Management-System/Web App/Readme.md

 ## How To Run the Code
   ### In test mode :
-     The application is run in the local environment.
+     The application is runnnig in the local environment.
      Run npm start in the client folder
      Run node server.js in the root folder
   ### In production mode :